Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - Expert analyst reports and original research newsletters

 I got a demo of CB Insights through a corporate VC contact, and the Mosaic Score genuinely impressed me — it flagged two companies in my watchlist as "likely to raise within 6 months," and both announced rounds within that window.
-The auto-generated market maps are also the best I've seen anywhere; they saved me hours of manual landscaping work.
-That said, at $100K+/year, this is firmly enterprise territory.
+The auto-generated market maps saved me hours of manual landscaping work.
+When I searched for "AI infrastructure" startups, CB Insights returned 340+ results with sub-sector breakdowns that Crunchbase's categories couldn't match.

 Limitations: